 Hong Kong Island

-Okay, so I’ve done a lot of exploring on the Island..
+Okay, so I’ve done a lot more exploring on the Island..
 I guess I should write about it!
-In the meantime there’s a wealth of info on the net..
+But in the meantime there’s a wealth of info on the net..
 I would recommend the following hikes! (google is your friend)

 Violet Hill/The Twins